auth0/docs/articles/quickstart/backend/django/interactive.md

 ---
-title: Add Authorization to a Django API application
+title: Add Authorization to a Django API Application
 description: This tutorial demonstrates how to add authorization to a Python API built with Django.
 interactive: true
 files: